 What is Ceremonial Cacao?

-Ceremonial cacao is 100% cacao-bean paste, a very specific type of bean that grows from the tropical tree, Theobroma Cacao.
-For centuries it has been used by the Olmecs, Mayans, Toltecs, and Aztecs for celebrations and rituals.
-Pure Ceremonial Cacao remains rich in natural compounds that boost your energy, invoke feelings of love, joy and happiness, bringing many spiritual and physical benefits to your entire being.
+Ceremonial cacao is the highest quality of cacao, it grows on the tropical tree, Theobroma Cacao.
+For centuries it has been used by the Mayans and Aztecs for celebrations and rituals.
+Ceremonial cacao remains rich in natural compounds that boost your energy, open your heart, invoke feelings of love, joy and happiness, bringing many spiritual and physical benefits to your entire being.

 What differentiates it from other-cacao-based products like cacao powder and dark chocolate?